vanschwm/it3038c-scripts/labs/README.md

 The **(-IncludeTotalCount)** switch will show the total number of files found.
 The **(-PathExclude)** switch will exclude specific files paths to narrow down your search.
 The
 **(-ParentCount)** switch will narrow down the amount of parent directories that the script will look for.

-After the script is ran, it should go out and look at the C:\ file path for the .py extension and return a list of python files between 10- 209715200 bytes, and showq you the full path of the file and the total number of files that were found.
+After the script is ran, it should go out and look at the C:\ file path for the .py extension and return a list of python files between 10- 209715200 bytes, and show you the full path of the file and the total number of files that were found.

 **Features included in the script:**
 <ul>